onedionys/onedionys-date-languange/README.md

 ## 💾 Requirements

 * `Web Browser` - Can be used as an emulator to build applications.
 Example [Chrome, Firefox, Safari & Opera].
-* `Internet` - Because many use CDN and to make it easier to find solutions to all problems.
+* `Internet` - Because many use CDN and to make it easier to find solutions to all problem.

 ## 🎯 How To Use